bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 Objects For Simulators With States
 -------------------------------------
-Under this section the class of object used for Simulators with states is described.
+Under this section the class of objects used for Simulators with states is described.
 These Simulators are :ref:`Regular_Engine_Simulator` and :ref:`Batch_Engine_Simulator`.

 .. _Simulation-Result:
 Simulation Result